r-nikhil/r-nikhil.github.io/chat.md

   }

   addWelcomeMessage() {
-    const welcomeMessage = "Hey there!
-I'm Nikhil.
-Ask me anything about AI, poker, or my projects!";
+    const welcomeMessage = "HEY THERE!
+I'M NIKHIL.
+ASK ME ANYTHING ABOUT AI, POKER, OR MY PROJECTS!";
     this.addMessage('bot', welcomeMessage);
   }